 - Intentionally elevate the voices of women, diverse groups, and individuals with rare or unique experiences.
 They will bring critical insight to your All-In Meeting and exponentially advance your work.

 - Make it relevant and personal.
 Use real stories to draw in participants so they feel a sense of ownership and belonging.
 Break down technical, scientific presentations so that the meaning and implications can be understood by everyone in the room.

 - Invest in building relationships.
 Take the time to establish trust and rapport by hosting networking events.
 Promote diversification and continuity of research by attracting new talent to the field.

-- Support and include nursing mothers.
-Encourage mothers to bring their babies to your All-In Meeting and emphasize they are welcome to nurse anywhere, anytime.
+- Support and include nursing mothers/parents.
+Encourage mothers/parents to bring their babies to your All-In Meeting and emphasize they are welcome to nurse anywhere, anytime.

 - Demonstrate the impact, progress, and opportunities.
 Use live polling tools to help participants understand the impact of their work.